 Parliament Square

-If you have time before or after your visit, you should definitely wander around Parliament Square, the patch of grass right in front of the Abbey.
+If you have time before or after your visit, wander around Parliament Square, the patch of grass in front of the Abbey.
 The statues of great noble figures such as Winston Churchill, Robert Peel, Abraham Lincoln, Nelson Mandela and Mahatma Gandhi all line the square.

 - The Abbey isn’t open on a Sunday, so you won’t be able to visit on this day.

-- As the Abbey is pretty large, it can be chilly in winter (and maybe even in autumn and spring!), so wrap up warm.
+- The Abbey is large and can be chilly in winter (and even in autumn and spring!), so wrap up warm.

-- Unfortunately, no photo or video is permitted inside, but there are plenty of awesome photo opportunities outside and in Parliament Square.
+- No photo or video is permitted inside, but there are plenty of awesome photo opportunities outside and in Parliament Square.

 Images from Leonard Bentley, hjjanisch and Herry Lawford via Flickr.